useRealtimeState

 loading

-A readonly ref indicating whether the initial value is being fetched:
+A readonly ref that is true while the initial value is being fetched from the server:

 <script setup>